Google's Password Checkup Will Alert If Your Password Was Breached

 - Redmi Note 7 & Google Pixel 4 XL Are Most Fragile Smartphones In 2019

 According to Harris Poil and Google’s survey released Wednesday, about 25% of US people are using simple passwords such as “123456,” “abc123,” and “Admin.”
 If you are using such simple passwords, Google now helps you will its Password Checkup tool, which has been added to its accounts management service.

 The search giant said that this tool would be integrated into its Password Manager, and it will warn users of their passwords and usernames were hacked in data breaches.
 Back in February, Google initially launched the tool as an extension in Google Chrome.

 According to Mark Risher, director of account security at Google, the extension was meant to be a default tool.
 When the company rolled out the extension in February, it aimed to experiment with the way of presenting this toll to the public, Risher explained, but the ultimate goal was bringing it to many people as it could.
+He stated: